Ralph is completely alone now—no Piggy, no Simon, no Samneric.

 He is completely isolated and lonely.
 He wonders if he can't just wander into the fort, as though it were a game, say "I've got pax" and laugh about it.
 After all, aren't these the same boys who said "Sir" and wore caps?

-The tribe is dancing and chanting, “Kill the beast.
+Not so much.
+The tribe—including Sam and Eric—is dancing and chanting, "Kill the beast.
 Cut his throat!
-Spill his blood!”
+Spill his blood!"